-(a) The Mayor shall appoint 2 members of the Board for initial terms expiring July 1, 2005, 2 members for initial terms expiring July 1, 2007, and one member, who shall serve as chairperson, for an initial term expiring July 1, 2009.
-At the expiration of the term of any member, his or her successor shall be appointed by the Mayor in like manner as appointments for the initial terms.

-- (b) All successors shall hold office for a term of 5 years from the first day of July of the year in which they are appointed, except in the case of an appointment to fill a vacancy.
+- (a) The Mayor and Governor shall each appoint one member of the Board for an initial term expiring July 1, 2008 and shall each appoint one member for an initial term expiring July 1, 2010, and the Mayor shall appoint one member, who shall serve as chairperson, for an initial term expiring July 1, 2012.
+At the expiration of the term of any member, his or her successor shall be appointed by the Mayor or Governor, as appropriate, in like manner as appointments for the initial terms. - (b) All successors shall hold office for a term of 5 years from the first day of July of the year in which they are appointed, except in the case of an appointment to fill a vacancy.
 All subsequent chairpersons shall hold office for a term of 5 years.
 Each member, including the chairperson, shall hold office until the expiration of his or her term and until his or her successor is appointed.
 Nothing shall preclude a member or a chairperson from serving consecutive terms.
-Any member may resign from his or her office, to take effect when his or her successor has been appointed and has qualified. - (c) The Mayor may remove any member of the Board upon a finding of incompetence, neglect of duty, misfeasance or malfeasance in office, or for a violation of Ethics Section 32, on the part of the board member to be removed.
+Any member may resign from his or her office, to take effect when his or her successor has been appointed and has qualified. - (c) The Mayor may remove any member of the Board appointed by the Mayor and the Governor may remove any member of the Board appointed by the Governor upon a finding of incompetence, neglect of duty, misfeasance or malfeasance in office, or for a violation of Ethics Section 32, on the part of the board member to be removed.
 In addition the Gaming Board may remove any member of the Board for violation of any provision of the Riverboat and Casino Gambling Act or the rules and regulations of the Gaming Board.
 In case of a member's failure to qualify within the time required or abandonment of his or her office, or in the case of a member's death, indictment, or conviction for, or pleading guilty to, a felony or removal from office, his or her office shall become vacant.
 Each vacancy shall be filled for the unexpired term by appointment in like manner, as in the case of expiration of the term of a member of the Board.

 Section 25.
+Organization of Board; meetings.
 As soon as practicable after the effective date of this Act, the Board shall organize for the transaction of business.
 The Board shall prescribe the time and place for meetings, the manner in which special meetings may be called, and the notice that must be given to members.
 All actions and meetings of the Board and its committees shall be subject to the provisions of the Open Meetings Act.
 Three members of the Board shall constitute a quorum for the transaction of business.
 All substantive action of the Board shall be by resolution.
 The affirmative vote of at least 3 members shall be necessary for the adoption of any resolution.

 Section 30.
-Executive director.
-Officers.
+Executive director; officers.